 European Commission.
-The European Commission is in the process of introducing a "single European sky policy," which would lead to changes to air traffic management and control within the EU.
+The European Commission is in the process of introducing an updated legislative package to its "single European sky policy," called "SES2+", which would lead to changes to air traffic management and control within the EU.
 The "single European sky policy" currently consists of the Framework Regulation (Reg.
-(EC) No. 549/2004) plus three technical regulations on the provision of air navigation services, organization and use of the airspace and the interoperability of the European air traffic management network.
-These regulations have recently been amended by the so-called "Single European Sky II" regulation (EU Regulation 1070/09).
+(EC) No. 549/2004) plus three technical regulations on the provision of air navigation services, organization and use of the airspace and the inter-operability of the European air traffic management network.
+These regulations have recently been amended by the so-called "Single European Sky II" regulation (EU Regulation 1070/09), which focused on air traffic control ("ATC") performance and extended the authority of EASA to include Airports and Air Traffic Management.
 The objective of the policy is to enhance safety standards and the overall efficiency of air traffic in Europe, as well as to reduce the cost of air traffic control services.

-On September 6, 2005, the European Commission announced new guidelines on the financing of airports and start-up aid to airlines by regional airports based on its February 2004 finding in the Charleroi case, a decision that the Court of First Instance ("CFI") has since annulled in December 2008.
+On September 6, 2005, the European Commission announced new guidelines on the financing of airports and start-up aid to airlines by regional airports based on its February 2004 finding in the Charleroi case, a decision that the EU Court of First Instance ("CFI") has since annulled in December 2008.
 The guidelines only apply to publicly owned regional airports, and place restrictions on the incentives that these airports can offer airlines to deliver traffic.
 Ryanair believes that the CFI's annulment of the Charleroi decision severely undermines these guidelines.
-In April 2011, the European Commission launched a consultation on the revision of the 2005 guidelines.
-In May 2013, the European Commission launched a further consultation on the revision of the 2005 guidelines, a final revised version of which is expected to be published in the second half of 2013.
-However, no assurance can be given that the revised guidelines will better reflect the commercial reality of the liberalized air transport market and consequently allow public airports to offer similar incentives to those offered by private airports.
+In April 2014, the European Commission published final revised guidelines that better reflect the commercial reality of the liberalized air transport market, but still place restrictions on the incentives public airports can offer to airlines delivering traffic, when compared with the commercial freedom available to private airports.